BC increases ambulance services in 60 rural communities

 By: Hannah Fraser, News Writer

-Previously, they worked under the scheduled on-call model, and paramedics carried a pager.
+Previously, paramedics worked under the scheduled on-call model, carrying a pager.
 They were then required to access the local ambulance station once they received a page.
-However, many rural communities in the Vancouver Coastal and Fraser Health regions had concerns that this model was not quick enough to respond to 911 calls.
+However, many rural communities had concerns that this model was not quick enough to respond to 911 calls.

 Mayor Andy Morel of the City of Rossland said the city’s year-round active, outdoor community and population of aging residents required ambulance services that could more readily support their health care needs.
 So, in more muti-generational communities, the scheduled on-call model could not support the city.

-Given the new staffing models — 24/7 alpha, mix shift, and kilo shift — many communities now have two to three times more paramedics in ambulance stations than the on-call model did.
-24/7 alpha involves full-time paramedics on duty 24 hours a day, while mix shift has eight paramedics that work 16 hours in their stations and hours on-call.
-Some communities have a mix of kilo/on-call shifts, similar to the scheduled on-call model as a full-time unit chief and staff are entirely on-call.
+Given the new staffing models — 24/7 alpha, mix shift, and kilo shift — many communities now have two to three times more paramedics in ambulance stations than the previous on-call model did.
+24/7 alpha involves full-time paramedics on duty 24 hours a day, while mix shift has eight paramedics that work 16 hours in their stations and eight hours on-call.
+Some communities have a mix of kilo/on-call shifts, similar to the scheduled on-call model where a full-time unit chief and staff are entirely on-call.

-According to Osoko, recruiting and filling the new emergency and health roles has been ongoing for several months now.
+The Peak corresponded with Bowen Osoko, a spokesperson for BCEHS, for more information on the changes.
+Osoko said recruiting and filling the new emergency and health roles has been ongoing for several months now.
 While the BCEHS fills these positions, existing paramedic staff have been filling in extra positions to compensate for the new roles.
 Osoko notes the backfill “has been successful to date.

 “We’re also working hard to connect with local community members who want to join BCEHS and provide excellent pre-hospital care to their neighbours and community.”